 Head deep into Brooklyn: Marvel at historic homes in Prospect Lefferts Gardens

-If you’re looking to get off the beaten path in New York City, Prospect Lefferts Garden is the spot for you.
+If you’re looking to get off the beaten path in New York City, and you love historic architecture, Prospect Lefferts Garden is the spot for you.
 Most New Yorkers have never set foot in this historic Brooklyn neighborhood!
 Prospect Lefferts Gardens is not on a lot of people’s radar, even though parts of it are a designated historic landmark and it’s just around the corner from Prospect Park.
 PLG is known for its large Caribbean population, but as in so many Brooklyn neighborhoods, gentrification has arrived and in recent years, the ethnically diverse residents have been seeing a large number of a new race move in: white people!
-The still affordable apartments around here make PLG increasingly popular with Manhattanites who are forced to leave the island due to the ever present rent spikes, but even here new studio apartments go for $1,850 and more these days.I recommend strolling down all the streets between Fenimore Street to the south and Lincoln Road to the north, bordered by Flatbush Avenue to the west and Rogers Avenue to the East, a four block radius, which is where the homes in Neo-renaissance, Neo-Georgian, Neo-Federal, Romanesque revival, and later Tudor-revival style, that give the neighborhood its Historic District status, are located.
-If you feel like venturing a little further, add Sterling Street and Lefferts Avenue between Bedford Avenue and Nostrand Avenue.The neat tree-lined streets of the Historic District are a stark contrast to the less pretty Flatbush Avenue, lined with project housing, cheapie shops and Caribbean food joints, but you shouldn’t skip this area because this is where some of the famed Caribbean food can be found, for example MangoSeed, Peppa’s Jerk Chicken, De Hot Pot or Ali’s Trinidad Roti Shop, If you are in search of good coffee, stop by the Tugboat Tea Company, for good coffee plus breakfast or American food, or the cozy Bonafini for a delicious breakfast.
+The still affordable apartments around here make PLG increasingly popular with Manhattanites who are forced to leave the island due to the ever increasing rents there, but even here new studio apartments go for $1,850 and more these days.I recommend strolling down all the streets between Fenimore Street to the south and Lincoln Road to the north, bordered by Flatbush Avenue to the west and Rogers Avenue to the East, a four block radius, which is where the homes in Neo-renaissance, Neo-Georgian, Neo-Federal, Romanesque revival, and later Tudor-revival style, that give the neighborhood its Historic District status, are located.
+If you feel like venturing a little further, add Sterling Street and Lefferts Avenue between Bedford Avenue and Nostrand Avenue.The neat tree-lined streets of the Historic District are a stark contrast to the less pretty Flatbush Avenue, lined with project housing, cheapie shops and Caribbean food joints, but you shouldn’t skip this area because this is where some of the famed Caribbean food can be found, for example MangoSeed, Peppa’s Jerk Chicken, De Hot Pot or Ali’s Trinidad Roti Shop, If you are in search of good coffee, stop at the Brooklyn Perk for good coffee plus breakfast or American food, or the cozy Bonafini for a delicious breakfast.
 If you’re a vegetarian, don’t miss the fabulous Zen Vegetarian House.
 If you happen to find yourself in New York around Labor Day, don’t miss the Caribbean Carnival of the West Indian-American Day Parade.If you feel like walking off your food, I recommend a stroll through Prospect Park which has some of the most beautiful parts close to PLG, like the boathouse and the lake.